r4ds/bookclub-Advanced_R/README.md

 - 2020-08-06 Chapter 2 - Names and values: Josh Pohlkamp-Hartt
 <details>
   <summary> Guiding Questions </summary>
-    - What is the difference between an object’s name and its values?
+    - What is the difference between an object’s name and its values?  <br />
     - When you modify a vector, when does a copy occur?
-Are there cases when a copy isn’t created?
+Are there cases when a copy isn’t created?  <br />
     - How do you check how much space and object occupies?
-What kinds of objects occupy the most/least space?
+What kinds of objects occupy the most/least space?  <br />
     - When does R’s garbage collection usually run?
 How do you manually clean up memory?
 </details>